rhysormond/config/docs/README.md

 # Desktop Environment

-These configs are designed to be installed on top of an xfce installation.
+These configs are designed to be installed on top of Manjaro XFCE.

 # Dependencies